Polikarpov I-185: Design and development

 The I-185, designed in early 1940, was based on the I-180, which was itself a development of the I-16, but was virtually a new design.
 The monocoque fuselage was similarly built of 'shpon', molded birch plywood, and also had an integral fin, but it was considerably longer than that of the I-180.
-The two-spar, all-metal wing was smaller and thinner than the I-180's wing, nearly as thin as that of the Supermarine Spitfire's wing at 13% at the root and tapered to 8% at the wing tip.
+The two-spar, all-metal wing was smaller and thinner than the I-180's wing, nearly as thin as the Supermarine Spitfire's wing at 13% at the root and tapered to 8% at the wing tip.
 The wing had a NACA-230 profile and was skinned in duralumin.
 Pneumatically powered split flaps and leading edge slats were fitted.
 The outer wing panels had 3° of dihedral.
 The fabric-covered control surfaces were framed in duralumin.
 The protected 540 L fuel tanks were mounted between the wing center section spars.
-The I-185 used a conventional undercarriage with a retractable tailwheel.
+The I-185 had conventional landing gear with a retractable tailwheel.
 The unproven 1,492 kW (2,000 hp) 18-cylinder, two-row Tumansky M-90 radial engine was carried on welded steel tubes.
 It was fitted with a ducted spinner to improve cooling with the air expelled through gills as in the I-180 to provide additional thrust.
 The synchronized armament was mounted in the fuselage: two 7.62 mm ShKAS machine guns and two 12.7 mm Berezin UBS machine guns.
 A 500 kg bomb could be carried under overload conditions.
 The first prototype was completed in May 1940, but the only available example of the M-90 did not provide enough power for take-off.
 The prototype was modified to use another experimental engine, the 895 kW Shvetsov M-81 radial, but this was not nearly powerful enough for flight tests.
 The I-185 (M-81) finally took to the air on January 11, 1941, but it was decided not to waste further development and await a more powerful engine which was fortunate as the M-81 was cancelled in May 1941.

 A second prototype was completed at the end of 1940 with a 14-cylinder, 1,268 kW (1,700 hp) Shvetsov M-82A radial engine.
 The forward fuselage had to be redesigned to accommodate the slimmer engine and the armament was revised to three synchronized 20 mm ShVAK cannon.
 The drawings for this engine installation was passed to Lavochkin and Yakovlev where they proved very useful in designing their own fighters using the M-82 engine, notably the Lavochkin La-5.
 A third prototype was also built that used the larger and heavier Shvetsov M-71 radial engine of 1,492 kW (2,000 hp).
 The flight tests of both of the latter versions were interrupted by the German invasion in June 1941 and all three prototypes, along with the entire Polikarpov design bureau, were evacuated to Novosibirsk.